-The British Council has engaged in developing a range of tools / approaches in order to identify and mitigate potential risk - which will be disseminated to all strategic business units to ensure a universal understanding and approach is adhered too.
+The British Council has engaged in developing a range of tools and approaches to identify and mitigate potential risk.
+These resources will be disseminated to all strategic business units to ensure a universal understanding and approach is adhered too.

 'Tools and frameworks will be disseminated to the appropriate managers to ensure the identification and management of risk'.